Azure/login/README.md

 ```bash
 az vm identity show --resource-group <resource_group_name> --name <vm_name> --query userAssignedIdentities
 ```

+> **Warning**
+> Avoid using managed identity login on self-hosted runners in public repositories.
+Managed identities enable secure authentication with Azure resources and obtain Azure AD tokens without the need for explicit credential management.
+Any user can open pull requests against your repository and access your self-hosted runners without credentials.
+See more details in [self-hosted runner security](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners#self-hosted-runner-security).

 ## Support for using `allow-no-subscriptions` flag with az login